Blue-sided Sprite (Pseudagrion sudanicum)

 Length up to 39mm; Wingspan reaches 51mm.

-Males are unmistakable and unlike any other South African species.
-The combination of chocolate brown eyes, large bright blue postocular spots and bright blue thorax sides are diagnostic.
+Male Blue-sided Sprites are unmistakable and unlike any other South African species.
+The combination of chocolate brown eyes, large bright blue postocular spots, and bright blue thorax sides are diagnostic.

-Females are also distinctive being overall orange and black.
-They are however quite similar to the orange-form females of Ischnura senegalensis (Tropical Bluetail).
-Female Blue-sided Sprites are larger and more elongate and have thin black antehumeral lines on the the thorax.
+Females are also distinctive, being overall orange and black in colour.
+They are however, quite similar to the orange-form females of the Tropical Bluetail (Ischnura senegalensis).
+Female Blue-sided Sprites are larger and more elongate and have thin black antehumeral lines on the thorax.
+Older females are darker and can resemble males.
+They may develop a blue abdomen tip but lack the bright blue thorax sides.

 Click here for more details on identification.